 How it Works#

 The main features of novelWriter are listed in the Key Features section.
 Here, we go into some more details on how they are implemented.
-Later on in this documentation, these features will be covered in more detail.
+This is intended as an overview.
+Later on in this documentation, these features will be covered in even more detail.

 GUI Layout and Design#